grantbarrett/google-tasks-to-obsidian-converter/README.md

 - Processes Google Tasks JSON export files containing multiple task lists
 - Converts each task list into a separate Markdown file
-- Maintains task status (completed/not completed) using checkbox syntax
+- Optionally maintains task status (completed/not completed) and "Updated" timestamp using checkbox syntax.
 - Preserves hierarchical structure of tasks and subtasks
 - Handles nested tasks with proper indentation
 - Skips empty tasks or tasks with only whitespace